wp-plugins/social-bookmarks/readme.txt

 == Installation ==

+It is highly recommended to use the automatic installation/updating feature of WordPress.
+For a manual installation, please follow the instructions below:
 1. Upload the contents of the social-bookmarks directory to wp-content/plugins/social-bookmarks directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.